CapMetro: Fare structure

-Several groups are eligible for Reduced Fare IDs issued by Capital Metro entitling them to a discount of half the listed price for fares: seniors 65 and over, Medicare card holders, persons with disabilities, students 6-18 with valid school identification, and active and reserve military with valid ID.
+Several groups are eligible for Reduced Fare IDs issued by CapMetro entitling them to a discount of half the listed price for fares: seniors 65 and over, Medicare card holders, persons with disabilities, students 6–18 with valid school identification, and active and reserve military with valid ID.
 No fare is charged for children under 6 accompanied by an adult and emergency or military personnel in uniform.
-The University of Texas, Austin Community College, and City of Austin employees have contracts established with Capital Metro entitling students, faculty, and staff to ride all Capital Metro services for no charge with valid identification.
+The University of Texas, Austin Community College, and City of Austin employees have contracts established with CapMetro entitling students, faculty, and staff to ride all CapMetro services for no charge with valid identification.

 Fares can be paid with a physical pass card, QR code or digital ticket on cell phones, or NFC chip-enabled tickets.
-Except for MetroRail, all services require riders to present a valid pass, ticket, or equivalent upon boarding.
-MetroRail operates on a proof-of-payment system.
+Except for CapMetro Rail, all services require riders to present a valid pass, ticket, or equivalent upon boarding.
+CapMetro Rail operates on a proof-of-payment system.

 Finances and governance

 Board of directors

 In 2010 the total number of board members was increased from seven to eight.
-The Texas Legislature also reduced the number of elected officials who are required to serve on the board, and instituted new requirements regarding the professional experience of certain appointees.
-The board consists of three members appointed by the Capital Area Metropolitan Planning Organization, including an elected official; one member representing the small cities in Capital Metro's service area; a member each appointed by the Travis County Commissioners and Williamson County commissioners; and two members appointed by the Austin City Council, in which one must be a member of the Austin City Council.
+The Texas Legislature also reduced the number of elected officials who are required to serve on the board and instituted new requirements regarding the professional experience of certain appointees.
+The board consists of three members appointed by the Capital Area Metropolitan Planning Organization, including an elected official; one member representing the small cities in CapMetro's service area; a member each appointed by the Travis County Commissioners and Williamson County commissioners; and two members appointed by the Austin City Council, in which one must be a member of the Austin City Council.